-The Credit Facility contains customary covenants that limit our ability to incur additional indebtedness, grant liens, make loans or investments, merge into or consolidate with other persons, or engage in certain asset dispositions including a sale of all or substantially all of our assets subject to the Agreement.
+The Credit Facility contains, among other things, customary covenants that limit our ability to incur additional indebtedness, grant liens, make loans or investments, merge into or consolidate with other persons, or engage in certain asset dispositions including a sale of all or substantially all of our assets subject to the Agreement.
+The Lender holds a security interest in all of the Company's and its subsidiaries' assets, other than excluded and future projects.